8ft0/study-guide/docs/bash/monitoring/Service Health Check and Alert.md

-## Challenge Name: Acme Service Health Check and Alert
+# Acme Service Health Check and Alert

 ### Description:
 You are an SRE (Site Reliability Engineer) at Acme, responsible for maintaining the health of various services.
 Your task is to write a bash script that checks the health of a specified service by making HTTP requests to its health endpoint, logs the response times, and sends an alert email if the response time exceeds a certain threshold.